arcboundrav/evodom/README.md

 #### The Basics

-Start with a set of mutually exclusive outcomes of size C called a sample space.
+Start with a set of mutually exclusive outcomes of size `C` called a sample space.
-Any array A of size C satisfying the following constraints represents a discrete probability distribution over the sample space:
+An array `A` of size `C` satisfying the following constraints represents a discrete probability distribution over the sample space:

-    (Constraint 1) Each element A[i] falls between 0 and 1; and,
+    Constraint 1: Each element A[i] falls between 0 and 1; and,
-    (Constraint 2) The sum of the C elements of A is 1.
+    Constraint 2: The sum of the C elements of A is 1.

 Label each outcome in the sample space by assigning it an integer in the closed interval `[0, C-1]`.
 Then the outcome with label `i` will be sampled according to `A`